Low Frequencies

 VIDEOS

-I analyzes the specifics of the room, arrange subwoofers, and selects low-frequency sound waves, taking into account sonic characteristics such as resonances and reverberations that are created in interaction with the architecture of the room, and their transparency, which can only be perceived in a tactile manner.
+Egedy analyzes the specifics of the room, arranges the subwoofers, and selects specific low frequency sound waves, taking into account sonic characteristics such as resonances and reverberations created in interaction with the room's architecture, and their transparency, which can only be perceived in a tactile manner.

-This stimulation for the whole body invites us to get in touch with different kinds of vibrations and to be shaken by them.
-The physical and perceptual effects remain a field of experimentation.
-The sound massage is felt and heard on the skin and in the body, it gives the feeling of being touched and embraced by sound waves.
-The invisible touch of sound.
+This full-body stimulation invites us to engage with different kinds of vibrations and be physically shaken by them.
+The physical and perceptual effects remain an area of experimentation.
+The sound massage is both felt and heard on the skin and within the body, giving the sensation of being touched and embraced by sound waves—an invisible touch of sound.

-Each B.A.S. has its own subwoofer arrangement that is calculated following the space dimensions and subwoofer type.
-With these measurements, one can create ''living zones’’ (with higher or variations of acoustic pressure) and ''dead zones’’ (no acoustic pressure).
-The liveliness of an area is determined by the expression of the acoustic pressure throughout a region, where bodies can or cannot perceive the acoustic signal with their skin/body parts.
+Each B.A.S. installation is formed by a bespoke subwoofer arrangement, designed based on the space’s dimensions and the subwoofer type.
+With these calculated measurements, one can create living zones (with higher or varied acoustic pressure) and dead zones (with no acoustic pressure).
+The liveliness of an area is determined by the expression of acoustic pressure throughout the region, where bodies may or may not perceive the acoustic signal through their skin or body parts.